nchan0154/nicchan.me-legacy/_projects/hunters-point-community-library.md

     - Git

 brief: |
-    <p>The Sculpture Center, in collaboration with Steven Holl Architects, was hosting an exhibition chronicling the design process for the new Hunters Point Community Library.
-As physical exhibition space was limited, the client decided that they wanted an accompanying digital exhibition to supplement the physical exhibition.</p>
+    The Sculpture Center, in collaboration with Steven Holl Architects, was hosting an exhibition chronicling the design process for the new Hunters Point Community Library.
+As physical exhibition space was limited, the client decided that they wanted an accompanying digital exhibition to supplement the physical exhibition.
 solution: |
-    <p>Anticipating a higher amount of mobile traffic than usual, I designed a minimalist static site that prioritized performance.
-The design I came up with was based around the idea of on concrete and glass - two key materials in Steven Holl's buildings.</p>
+    Anticipating a higher amount of mobile traffic than usual, I designed a minimalist static site that prioritized performance.
+The design I came up with was based around the idea of on concrete and glass - two key materials in Steven Holl's buildings.
 ---
 <figure class="projects__img-wrapper row full-width" style="background-color: #{{ page.color }}">
         <div class="projects__half">